What is the UK Spouse Visa?

 UK Spouse Visa Refusals

 Appeals are typically only available where there are human rights grounds under Article 8 of the European Convention on Human Rights (ECHR).
-As an application for entry clearance or leave to remain, both involve family life, this grants the right to appeal.
+As an application for entry clearance as a partner involves family life this gives it the right to appeal.

-The process for appealing is detailed in the decision letter received from the UK Home Office.
-The initial step is to complete an appeal form and submit it within 28 calendar days if outside the UK, or within 14 calendar days if appealing from within the UK, following the receipt of the decision.
+The process for appealing is explained in the decision letter received from the Home Office.
+The first step will be to complete an appeal form and lodge this within 28 days (if outside of the UK) of receiving your decision.

 Spouse Visa Extension